22f3000646/questions-by-akshay/question1.md

 ## Input 4

 ```
-let's join and split words
+is_equal("let's join and split words","let's-join-and-split-words")

 ```